 The Library is closed in accordance with the Governor's statewide shelter-in-place order.
-No faculty card access is being provided as had been previously communicated before the Governor's order was issued.

 There are many ways the Library can provide you with expert help and services if you are studying or working remotely.